Kacianoki/Eternal-Beta-Wiki/docs/en/luanium/guides/intro.md

 ```lua
 Include("0:/some-lua-file.lua")
 ```
-Here the disk index, that we are reading the file from, is specified before the column, and the full path to the lua file is specified after the column.
+Here the disk index, that we are reading the file from, is specified before the colon, and the full path to the lua file is specified after the colon.

 ## Execution context
 All scripts written in lua are executed in "execution contexts" (I haven't come up with a better name).
 Now I'll explain